ArjunSinghBhakuni/ArjunSinghBhakuni/README.md

 - 🌏 Looking to solve real-world problems.
 - 💻 I'm passionate about making creative websites.
 - ⚡ Fact: I love to make videos on youtube.
-- 💬 Ask me about Javascript, HTML, CSS, React, Redux, Nodejs, Git, Chakra Ui, Npm
+- 💬 Ask me about Javascript, HTML, CSS, React, Redux, Nodejs,Chakra Ui, Npm

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="40"><em><b>i love networking with people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :blush:</em>